Book a Free Strategy Session

 Functional Range Assessment

-The Functional Range Assessment (FRA) is a joint-by-joint evaluation of how your body actually moves.
+The Functional Range Assessment is a joint-by-joint evaluation of how your body actually moves.
 It measures each joint’s passive range, active control, and the gap between the two.
 That data becomes the foundation for every training decision that follows.

 Results Guaranteed